 This course provides students with the fundamental concepts of the mechanistic principles underlying medical genetics.
 The structure, regulation, and function of the physical modes of inheritance will be covered in the context of development, homeostasis, and disease.
-The of chromosomal inheritance, concepts genetic variation/polymorphisms, pleotropy, multigenic traits, and genomics will be introduced in the context of health, disease, diagnosis, and treatment.
-Content from the lectures will be consolidated with handson laboratory activities and guided discussions regarding the mechanisms of inheritance and genetic disease.
+The concepts chromosomal of genetic variation/polymorphisms, inheritance, pleotropy, multigenic traits, and genomics will be introduced in the context of health, disease, diagnosis, and treatment.
+Content from the lectures will be consolidated with hands- on laboratory activities guided discussions regarding and the mechanisms of inheritance and genetic disease.
 The medical relevance of these concepts will be consolidated with the use of clinical examples in problem-based learning environments.